Priya, Zsófi, Nora and Lucy are first year PBS students

-- Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences, CU Science Festival (including The Science of your mind), CU Masterclasses, and King's Open Days.
+- Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences, CU Science Festival, CU Masterclasses, and King's Open Days.
 Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.

 - Course structure

 - International Students